jessfraz/blog/content/post/tales-from-firmware-camp.md

 Qspimux allows for the access to a real SPI flash chip to be multiplexed between the target and a programmer that also controls the multiplexer.
-This way we could flash the SPI flash with the board's power off.
+This way we could flash the SPI flash with the board powered off.

 To get his tool installed we had to de-solder the SPI flash and solder it back on after getting the qspimux parts attached.
 Props to [Edwin